maxskunkworks/dev/O365-Endpoints-Notifications/README.md

 The following resources are deployed as part of the solution:

-+ **Logic app**: Triggered by the Office 365 Endpoints RSS feed, the LOgic App notifies the specified email address when updates to the Office 365 endpoints are published.
++ **Logic app**: Triggered by the Office 365 Endpoints RSS feed, the Logic App contains the workflow that notifies your specified email address when updates to the Office 365 endpoints are published.
 + **App Service**: The App Service Function app converts the JSON output of endpoint updates to human-readable tables and add them to the email notification.
 + **App Service Plan**: Web services to support the App Service.
 + **App Insights**: Provides monitoring and logging for solution components.